jewettaij/dlpdb/README.md

 ![distances_and_angles_from_DNA](./examples/dna_example/statistics_keeping_every_3rd_base_pair/dsDNA_3to1_C3p.png)

-A collection of tiny scripts to help automate the process of downloading and extracting coordinates, sequences, and secondary-structure information from (a representative subset of) structures from the entire PDB library.
+A collection of tiny scripts to help automate the process of downloading and extracting sequences, coordinates, distances, angles, and secondary-structure information from (a representative subset of) structures from the entire PDB library.

 These scripts were originally used to estimate distances distances and angles between specific atoms in proteins and DNA.